 The Safariland rig is an outside-the-waistband holster that is said to fit more than 225 different firearms.
 In my testing, it worked well with almost all of the guns I tried.
 The key in its design is that it has an adjustable trigger guard hook that securely locks the gun into the holster.

 I believe in full disclosure when I review products so you know what potential biases may exist.
-I wish everyone voluntarily adhered to such a policy, becuase I don’t want you to waste your money on gear that doesn’t work.
+I wish everyone voluntarily adhered to such a policy because I don’t want you to waste your money on gear that doesn’t work.

 Phalanx Defense Systems provided this holster to me as a free sample.
 Someone from their company reached out to me and offered to send one for my evaluation.
 I agreed.
 No promises of a favorable review were made or requested.
 No money was paid by any person or entity for me to produce this article.